 Practice Areas Overview

 The experienced trial attorneys at Vick & Glantz LLP handle nearly every type of litigated matter in state and federal courts throughout the State of Oregon.
-Our primary focus is on cases involving personal injury and medical malpractice, but we also handle wrongful death actions, civil rights violations, and other general civil litigation matters.

 Our personal injury law practice includes all manner of vehicle accidents, including automobiles, trucks, motorcycles, and pedestrian accidents.
 In addition, we handle cases involving premises liability and products liability when people are injured on another’s unsafe or dangerous property, or from products which have been designed or built in a defective manner, or fail to contain adequate safety warnings.

 Oregon has a complicated system regarding automobile accidents and financial responsibility.
 All drivers are required to carry liability insurance with minimum amounts of $25,000 for personal injury to one person, $50,000 to multiple people injured in an accident, and $20,000 for property damage.
 In addition, this insurance must also include $15,000 in Personal Injury Protection (PIP).
 If you are injured in an accident, your own insurance company pays you PIP benefits, regardless of whether the accident was your fault or not.
 However, PIP benefits cover only a certain amount of medical expenses and lost wages, and it may still be necessary to initiate negotiations or litigation with the responsible party to make sure you are fully compensated for your damages, including pain and suffering.